Fundraising Mistakes Entrepreneurs Make & How to Avoid Them: A Legal Perspective

-Common Pitfalls and Considerations in Fundraising
+Common Mistakes and Considerations in Fundraising

 It is important for a company to raise and maintain sufficient funds to meet day-to-day operational costs, as well as to plan for future growth and development.
 Funds can be acquired externally, from investors who show an interest in the company and wish to commit to an equity or debt investment, in return for future profits.